visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 1. With a current plot, go to *File->Save window*.

-* This saves an image to the filesystem.
+* This saves an image to the file system.

 On Windows, the default location for saved images is in *Documents/VisIt/My images*.